-Record holders of Ordinary Shares at the close of business on February [], 2023 (the "Record Date") are entitled to vote or have their votes cast at the Shareholder Meeting.
-On the Record Date, there were 30,945,072 issued and outstanding Class A Ordinary Shares and 7,736,268 issued and outstanding Class B Ordinary Shares.
+Record holders of Ordinary Shares at the close of business on October [\], 2023 (the "Record Date") are entitled to vote or have their votes cast at the Shareholder Meeting.
+On the Record Date, there were 4,572,153 issued and outstanding Class A Ordinary Shares and 7,736,268 issued and outstanding Class B Ordinary Shares.
 DHC's warrants do not have voting rights.

 Our Sponsor, which holds all 7,736,268 of the outstanding Class B Ordinary Shares of the Company, has informed us of its intent to vote all of its Ordinary Shares in favor of the proposals being presented at the Shareholder Meeting, as applicable.
 Such shares will be excluded from the pro rata calculation used to determine the per-share redemption price.
-These Ordinary Shares represent, in the aggregate, approximately 20.0% of the Company's issued and outstanding Ordinary Shares.
+These Ordinary Shares represent, in the aggregate, approximately 62.9% of the Company's issued and outstanding Ordinary Shares, which is sufficient to establish a quorum without the presence of any holders of Class A Ordinary Shares of the Company.
 In addition, our Sponsor, directors and officers may purchase Public Shares at any time.
-As a result, (i) approval of the Extension Amendment Proposal will require the affirmative vote of at least 18,051,293 Ordinary Shares held by public shareholders (or approximately 58.3% of the Class A Ordinary Shares) if all Ordinary Shares are represented at the Shareholder Meeting and cast votes, and require the affirmative vote of 5,157,513 Ordinary Shares held by public shareholders (or approximately
+As a result, (i) approval of the Extension Amendment Proposal will require the affirmative vote of at least 469,346 Ordinary Shares held by public shareholders (or approximately 10.3% of the Class A Ordinary Shares) if all Ordinary Shares are represented at the Shareholder Meeting and cast votes, but will not require the affirmative vote of any Ordinary Shares held by public shareholders if only such shares as are required to establish a quorum are represented at the Shareholder Meeting and cast votes; and (ii) approval of the Adjournment Proposal will not require the affirmative vote of any Ordinary Shares held by public shareholders, regardless of the number of Ordinary Shares represented at the Shareholder Meeting.